 Ring Announcer: And it looks like Loaf is going to administer a taste of the awful... the INSIDIOUS...
 FLYING BUTT PLIERS!

 - In the SpongeBob SquarePants episode "Krusty Krushers", SpongeBob and Patrick's opponents are done in by Patrick's Iron Buns.

 - PJ in Goof Troop made a career out of it... for one episode.
 Max is getting his ass pounded by a bully named Tooth, when PJ accidentally kicks Tooth's ass with his ass.
 They then finagle their way onto the "school safety squad", an anti-bullying patrol otherwise staffed by skinny geeks.
 They soon uncover a conspiracy planned by the chief of the squad...
 Ladies and gentlemen, I give you "Lethal Goofin'"!

-- Princess Candy from Dave The Barbarian practices Tae Kwon Don't ("Not as useful as Tae Kwon Do, but it's great for the glutes") which appears to use this as it's primary technique, because every time she tries to use it in a fight, she launches herself at her opponent, ass first.
+- Princess Candy from Dave the Barbarian practices Tae Kwon Don't ("It's not as good for fighting as Tae Kwon Do, but it's great for firming the buttocks.") which appears to use this as it' primary technique, because every time she tries to use it in a fight, she launches herself at her opponent, ass first.

 - The season 2 opening for The Super Hero Squad Show has Wolverine doing it to a Sentinel.
 See it here.

-- An episode of Dexters Laboratory has Dexter's dad hitting his son with his butt to push him into the pool.
+- An episode of Dexter's Laboratory has Dexter's dad bending over and hitting his son in the face with his butt to push him into the pool.

 - In South Park, when Cartman is teaching Craig how to fight (sumo) he tosses Craig across the room using "the power of the ass".